 However, I eventually taught myself to see failures as learning opportunities.
 Rather than focusing on the grades I got, I paid more attention to individual questions and concepts.
 For those that I got right, I made sure I reinforced my understanding.
 For those that I got wrong, I learnt and made notes to ensure I did not repeat my mistakes.

 I’ve translated this approach into university, and I must say it has really helped me to focus more on my learning.
 This is in light of the tougher and more complex content taught in university.
 And although the bell curve seems daunting at times, I continuously remind myself to focus on the learning opportunities instead.

 In conclusion, these are just some of the lessons from my past that I’ve applied onto my university life today.
 I urge you to reflect on your own personal lessons prior to university as it can help make this new journey easier.

 And of course, there’s no denying that you’ll pick up more lessons while you’re in university.
 It’s good to continuously reflect over how far you’ve come and how much you’ve learnt.
-Embrace these lessons and use them to achieve your goals and shape you into the individual that you want to be.Contribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+Embrace these lessons and use them to achieve your goals and shape you into the individual that you want to be.Review your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.